Before C++14, when implementing a function template, programmers did not know the return type of their functions and had to do something like this:

 }

-For recursive functions, a return value must be returned before the recursive call in order to let the compiler to know what will be the type of the value to return, as in this example:
+For recursive functions, the first return value must allow the compiler to deduce the return type of the function, as in this example:

 auto accumulator(int n)